serverless/blog/posts/2017-10-25-rob-gruhl-serverless-event-sourced-nordstrom-emit-2017.md

 # About Emit Conference

 > [Emit](http://www.emitconference.com/) is the conference on event-driven, serverless architectures.
-To find out when tickets go on sale, follow [@emitconf](https://twitter.com/emitconf) and sign up for the [Serverless.com newsletter]().
+To stay in the loop about next year's conference, follow [@emitconf](https://twitter.com/emitconf) and/or sign up for the [Serverless.com newsletter](https://serverless.com/subscribe/).